kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/CrossFlowCylinder.md

 * A markdown unordered list for the toc
 {:toc}

-To compute the force acting on a cylinder we will use the cross-flow principle [^Hoerner].
+To compute the force acting on a cylinder we will use the cross-flow principle[^Hoerner].
+This principle decomposes the fluid velocity into components normal and parallel to the axis of the cylinder.
+The drag forces are then computed as though the object was oriented normal to each of these components.

 [^Hoerner]: Hoerner, Sighard F.. *Fluid-dynamic Drag: Practical Information on Aerodynamic Drag and Hydrodynamic Resistance.* United Kingdom: Hoerner Fluid Dynamics, 1965.